Originally posted on 22 November 2015, reviewed and links updated 2021

 Cruelty to animals.
 If ever there was a phrase that seems so clear but says so little, then this is it.
 We all say we hate it, we all agree with those who say they oppose it, and we all condemn those who perpetrate it.
 But – and this may come as a surprise – almost every one of us is thinking of something completely different when we use it.
 We almost never acknowledge this, finding it much more comfortable to assume a shared frame of reference with others who use it.

 So why is this?
 It’s because ‘cruelty to animals’ is a completely subjective phrase.
-Now just to be sure I’m completely clear about the meaning of the word ‘subjective’ see below * for the definition from an online dictionary.
-The definition of the word boils down to this: ‘subjective‘ describes something that means different things to different people.
+Now just to be sure we’re completely clear about the meaning of the word ‘subjective’, it boils down to this: ‘subjective‘ describes something that means different things to different people.

 So why might that be a problem?

 Why indeed.
 Lots of other things are subjective and in general, little harm is done.
 For instance, when each of us thinks of ‘young’ and ‘old’ people, we tend to use ourselves as a benchmark.
 For example, I am way past the age that I thought of as ‘old’ when I was in my 20s.
 To family members, I refer to myself as ‘elderly’ in a tongue-in-cheek kind of a way but to be absolutely honest, I’m not sure what it will take for me to truly see myself as old.
 I don’t suppose there’s any harm in this and if it serves to make my sons shake their heads fondly at my delusions, I don’t mind.

 So some subjective references are not inherently harmful, however I firmly believe that the seemingly innocuous little term, ‘cruelty to animals’ is one of the most dangerous and harmful there is, not in terms of grammar or language, but in terms of the ones who always suffer while we’re mincing our words.
 Our victims.